RDycore/RDycore/docs/developer/ceed.md

 The steps involved in creating the `CeedOperator` associated with the internal edges are as follows:

-- First, create a `CeedQFunction`, `qf`, and add input and output fields.
+- First, create a [`CeedQFunction`](https://libceed.org/en/latest/api/CeedQFunction/), `qf`, and add input and output fields.
-The input fields includes geometric attributes associated with the edges and the prognostic variables left and right of the edges.
+The input fields include geometric attributes associated with the edges and the prognostic variables to the left left and right of the edges.
 The output fields include contribution of fluxes to the cells left and right of the edge and a diagnostic variable that saves fluxes through the edge.
 The pointer to the user-defined function is specified at the time of creation.